Gender (how you behave as a male or female)

 |The male and female roles in our society have changed.
 It is accepted that both sexes have 'male' and 'female' traits.
 It's OK for females to fix cars and for males to stay home and look after the kids.

 What you see around you

-- Families could have very different roles for men and women.
+Families may have very different roles for men and for women.

 - Your own family may have its own traditions and expectations of the way males and females should behave.

 - Nowadays people are able to see, hear and read about other people and their lives every day.
 Ideas are changing and young people are learning that they have many choices.

 - In many families both partners work outside the home.

 - In many homes all household chores are shared by male and female adults and children.
 But in many homes women still do most of the chores; they are often not happy that the males are not doing more.

 - In many families men are caring for their young children much more, and both they and their children enjoy this a lot.